Islamic University of Technology: Library

-The library is located on the first floor of the Library/Cafeteria building overlooking the lake on the eastern and western sides.
-It is divided into two sections- General and Research/Reference.
-The library books on engineering, technical and vocational subjects.
+The library is located on the first floor of the Library/Cafeteria building, overlooking the lake on the eastern and western sides.
+It is divided into two sections: general and research/reference.
+The library books are on engineering, technical, and vocational subjects.
 The library subscribes to numerous online and printed technical journals to support research work.
 An automated library circulation system allows users to borrow books using the bar-code system.
 The library catalog is available online.

 Auditorium

 IUT has an air-conditioned multi-purpose auditorium.
 The auditorium can accommodate about 600 people.
-The degree/diploma awarding convocation ceremony, seminars, cultural functions and examinations are held in the auditorium.
-The auditorium has a stage, green room, special guest room, film-projection facilities along with a conference room and balconies along the adjacent lake.
+The degree/diploma awarding convocation ceremony, seminars, cultural functions, and examinations are held in the auditorium.
+The auditorium has a stage, green room, special guest room, and film-projection facilities along with a conference room and balconies along the adjacent lake.